JakubTetek/Differentially-Private-Misra-Gries/README.md

 This is a Python implementation of a differentially private Misra-Gries sketch, as described in the paper [1] paper by Christian Lebeda and Jakub Tětek.

 ## How to use
-We implement on class: DPMisraGriesSketch.
+In the file misra_gries.py, we implement one class: DPMisraGriesSketch.
 It has the following methods:

 \__init__(k) - this method inicializes the sketch with size k update(x) - this method adds the element x to the sketch